stonezyg/modernize-apps-katacoda/scenarios/developer-intro/03-making-changes.md

 As you recall from the last step, we can use `oc rsh` to execute commands inside the running pod.

-For our Coolstore Monolith running with JBoss EAP, the application is installed in the `/opt/eap` directory:
+For our Coolstore Monolith running with JBoss EAP, the application is installed in the `/opt/eap` directory in the running container.

 `oc rsh dc/coolstore ls -l /opt/eap`{{execute}}

 You should see a listing of files in this directory **in the running container**.

+> It is very important to remember where commands are executed!
+If you think you are in a container and in fact are on some other machine, destructive commands may do real harm, so be careful!
+In general it is not a good idea to operate inside immutable containers outsode of the development environment.
+But for doing testing and debugging it's OK.

 Let's copy the EAP configuration in use so that we can inspect it.
 To copy files from a running container on OpenShift, we'll use the `oc rsync` command.
 This command expects the name of the pod to copy from,